Valodim/zsh-livestreamer-completion/readme.md

 This is a zsh completion for [livestreamer](https://github.com/chrippa/livestreamer).
-At this point, it only completes channels from twitch.tv.
+At this point, it only completes options and channels from twitch.tv.
 I have no plans to change that, since twitch is all I really use livestreamer for - but feel free to a send pull request.

 ![screenshot](http://valodim.stratum0.net/livestreamer_completion.png "Pinkie Pie Style!")